-- Do I need the elevator for longer or shorter than 6 months?
+- Do you need the elevator for longer or shorter than 6 months?

-- Do I have a medical indication from a practitioner?
+- Do you have a medical indication from a practitioner?

-- Have I been reimbursed for a passive hoist before?
+- Have you had reimbursement for an active hoist before?

-If the need for a passive hoist is less than 6 months, apply for reimbursement from your health insurance company.
+If the need for an active hoist is less than 6 months, apply for reimbursement from your health insurance company.
 This is only possible if you have a medical indication.
 Without this indication, health insurance will not reimburse you.
 Unless you have supplementary insurance and the policy conditions state that you do qualify for reimbursement.

 As a general rule, you cannot receive reimbursement for a device for which you have already had reimbursement.
-So for example, if the WMO reimbursed a ceiling elevator and you now want a passive travel elevator, you normally have to pay for the travel elevator yourself.
-However, there are exceptions, so in any case, check first if you are still eligible for reimbursement.
+For example, the WMO has already reimbursed an active patient elevator and you now want an active travel elevator, you would normally have to pay for the travel elevator yourself.
+However, there are exceptions, so be sure to inquire if you are still eligible for reimbursement.

 Conec Care is a quirky company that helps people with care aids for a freer life.
 A ‘no-nonsense’ personal approach is what characterizes us: short lines of communication, ample accessibility, fast delivery.
 We are passionate about helping you find a great, affordable solution for your premium care tool.